Category: Industry Analysis

 If you’re in the 30% today, the path forward isn’t complicated — but it is urgent.
 Instrument before you scale.
 Establish baselines before your next deployment.
 Build measurement into your AI architecture the same way you’d build security into your cloud infrastructure: not as an afterthought, but as a foundational layer.
 The CFO will ask for proof.
 The board will ask for proof.
 Make sure you have it.

 Ready to close the measurement gap?
-Schedule a demo to see how Olakai gives you unified visibility, business-aligned KPIs, and ROI evidence across every AI tool in your enterprise.
+Talk to an expert to see how Olakai gives you unified visibility, business-aligned KPIs, and ROI evidence across every AI tool in your enterprise.

 • What JP Morgan’s Agentic AI Rollout to 250,000 Employees Tells Us